tdotv/PythonSnake/README.md

 ## Weather.py

-!!!It requires pyowm and your api key
+Requires pyowm and your api key